Cyfercore/Stream-Wave-Entertainment/README.md

 ![Dashboard](dashboardpreview.png)

 ## Business Challenge
 StreamWave operates in an increasingly competitive streaming market.
-Despite a massive content library, executives face pressure to allocate budgets to genres that truly drive engagement, retention, and subscriber growth.
+Despite a library of **9 content genres** served to **999 users**, executives face pressure to allocate budgets to genres that truly drive engagement, retention, and subscriber growth.

 Key obstacles addressed:
-- Fragmented viewership across dozens of genres
+- Fragmented viewership with **Drama dominating at 33%** vs **Biography at just 0.08%**
 - Rising content production and licensing costs
-- Subscriber churn due to poor content recommendations
+- Subscriber churn due to poor content recommendations, with **cancellations peaking at 18 in a single month**
-- Competitive pressure from niche streaming rivals
+- Competitive pressure from niche streaming rivals with only **1 engagement-to-churn ratio**

 ## Project Objective
 To deliver a strategic, data-driven framework that helps StreamWave optimize